xyliatgithub/IntroInfoSec-2025/lab3/README.md

 ## Submission Details

-- Due date of this assignment is announced on Blackboard.
+- Due date of this assignment is announced on Canvas.
 - Each group only needs to submit one report in PDF format.
 - Please list group members in your report explicitly.
 - Only typed reports are accepted.
+- Make sure to include screenshots, codes, and explainations in your report.

 ## Grading